caothuphu2013/instagram-bot/README.md

 3. From root run `npm run dev`

 You will be presented with a blank landing page.
-Since app is only in sandbox mode it is unable to connect any person Instagram account.
+You could start the sign up flow, but since the app was never able to leave sandbox mode it is not able to connect anyones Instagram account.
 Unfortunately upon finishing this application [Instagram closed down their API indefinitely](https://www.instagram.com/developer/changelog/) so development has been indefinitely halted as well.